 Fruit & Vegetables

-One such item sourced outside Ireland is the Banana which through its farming provides employment to millions of people in developing countries worldwide and is a major source of income for their economies.
+One such item sourced outside Ireland is the Banana which through its farming provides employment to millions of people in developing countries worldwide and is a major source of income.
 However, workers in this industry often suffer from poor working conditions, low wages and exposure to harmful chemicals.
 We are pleased to announce that 100% of our banana range now comes from farms certified to Fairtrade, Organic or Rainforest Alliance standards.